PPKFS/roguefunctor/roguelike-tutorial/# Part 0 - Setting up.md

   ...
 ```

 And using `effectful` this is almost the same.
 Rather than some monad `m`, we work in the `Eff es` monad.
-Rather than constraints over the monad, we parameterise `Eff` with `es :: [Effect]` - the list of effects we want available.
+Rather than constraints over the monad, we parameterise `Eff` with `es :: [Effect]` - the **type-level** list of effects we want available.
+Order doesn't matter.

 ```haskell
 doThings :: (IOE :> es, Reader Environment :> es, State WorldState :> es, SomethingElse :> es) => Eff es a